Celebrating Valentine’s Day with Kids

 For a couple years as this tradition evolved, I started to put way too much stock in dressing the kids in more formal clothes and cooking an elaborate dinner.
 I eventually had to remind myself how simply this thing we look forward to every February 14th originally began.

-READ ALSO: Modern Christian Homemaking – The challenges women face with homemaking and how to overcome them.
+READ ALSO: Modern Homemaking for Christian Moms – The challenges women face with homemaking and how to overcome them.

 It began as a way to have some unplanned fun with the kids on a regular weeknight that happened to be Valentine’s Day.
 It was never supposed to be a Pinterest-perfect, stress-inducing, “let’s top last year’s celebration” type of thing.